champierre/tm2scratch/README.md

   <img src="images/en/when_received_sound_label.png" />

-## For Developers - How to add TM2Scratch extension to your (customized) Scratch
+## For Developers - How to run TM2Scratch extension on your computer

-1. Prepare LLK/scratch-gui on your local machine.
+1. Setup LLK/scratch-gui on your computer.

     ```
     % git clone git@github.com:LLK/scratch-gui.git